d-bl/MAE-gf/docs/marian.md

 ## Fusion
 ![fusion][p-fusion]
 The traditional units separated with plaits.
 Please note: the plaits should stay plaits.

-* [rose-ground-unit][T-0116], [snowflake-unit][T-0342], [bias-unit][T-0278]

-<p style="clear: both"></p>

 The snowflake-unit example is meant to be made with pins at the sides of the snowflake-unit.
 The ground came into being as a half stitch spider, but forgetting the twists at the corners.
 The unit resembles ground 3054 from _U.
 Ulrich: Gründe mit System_, which has no side pins, and does not cross at the corners.

 <p style="clear: both"></p>

+* [rose-ground-unit][T-0116], [snowflake-unit][T-0342], [bias-unit][T-0278]

 [p-fusion]: ../images/marian/G-fusion.svg?align=right "fusion"